BBaysinger/bb-portfolio/frontend/src/components/project-carousel-page/README.md

 ## Current Direction (2026-04)

-- We are refactoring toward SSG-first project routes.
+- Project routes are full SSG with static params.
-- NDA-included routes should use sanitized placeholders in static data and upgrade client-side when authenticated.
+- NDA-included routes render sanitized placeholders in static output.
 - Core behavior invariants are defined in `carousel-core/README.md` and treated as source of truth.
 - In-session navigation should use segment routes (`/project/{slug}/`, `/nda-included/{slug}/`) via client `pushState` so the mounted carousel instance is preserved.
 - Routing preference: implement active carousel navigation without query strings when feasible; query strings are acceptable only when they are the only or clearly best option and still preserve mounted-carousel continuity.